Can humans become infected with Avian Influenza?

 There is little risk of people in Australia being affected by Avian Influenza through normal contact with birds, providing they practice good personal hygiene when handling birds.

-For information on Avian Influenza in humans, visit the Commonwealth of Australia Department of Health and Aging website at
+For further information on Avian Influenza in humans, visit the Australian Government Department of Health website: Avian Influenza or 'Bird Flu'

 What is the likelihood of a human influenza outbreak developing in Australia as a result of migratory birds carrying Avian Influenza virus to Australia?